Sergey Levine (UC Berkeley) and Chelsea Finn (UC Berkeley)

 In this tutorial, we will survey the exciting recent progress in algorithmic robust statistics.
 We will give the first provably robust and efficiently computable estimators for several fundamental questions that were thought to be hard, and explain the main insights behind them.
 We will give practical applications to exploratory data analysis.
 Finally, we raise some philosophical questions about robustness.
 It is standard to compare algorithms (especially those with provable guarantees) in terms of their running time and sample complexity.
 But what frameworks can be used to explore their robustness?

-Alekh Agarwal (MSR) and John Langford (Microsoft Research)
+Alekh Agarwal (Microsoft Research) and John Langford (Microsoft Research)

 This is a tutorial about real-world use of interactive and online learning.
 We focus on systems for practical applications ranging from recommendation tasks and ad-display, to clinical trials and adaptive decision making in computer systems.
 There is quite a bit of foundational theory and algorithms from the field of machine learning yet practical use is fraught with several challenges.
 Success in interactive learning requires a complete learning system which handles exploration, data-flow, logging and real-time updating supporting the core algorithm.

 Each potential application also comes with multiple design choices and often do not fit the setting in theory as-is.
 We cover both foundational principles which have proved practically essential as well as recipes for success from practical experience.
 After the tutorial, participants should have both a firm understanding of the foundations and the practical ability to deploy and start using such a system in an hour.